The Psychedelic Renaissance

 Then, a few months afterward, Science described how scientists were rediscovering psychedelics – both as objects of basic research and as therapeutic applications.
-“More and more researchers are turning back to psychedelics” to treat depression, obsessive-compulsive disorder, various addictions, and other categories of mental illness was the basic thrust.
+The basic thrust was that “more and more researchers are turning back to psychedelics” to treat depression, obsessive-compulsive disorder, various addictions, and other categories of mental illness.

 One psychiatrist, Ben Sessa, has christened this moment a psychedelic renaissance.
 It’s not the first time commentators have used the term.
 And he isn’t alone in applying that label to the present.
 Such sites as Vice, The New Yorker, and Psychology Today have all used the phrase.
 It has become increasingly common.

 This past July, Matt Lamkin (again in Scientific American) suggested that psychedelic medicines were definitely coming down the pike but the law itself wasn’t ready.
 “The prospect of psychedelic drugs gaining approval as treatments,” he argued, “will force a reckoning for our existing system of drug control.”